In Bitcoin Classic the block size is no longer limited by rules set by software developers. It is set by you, the person running the software.

 - Miners want to make sure the mempool does not become backlogged because users that do not see their transactions confirmed will get disappointed and find other means to do payments.
 Which hurts the price and in effect hurts the miners income.

-This behaviour in block size means blocks will not get huge and they will not stay small either, because there are reasons for both.
-And so the size will be something in the middle.
-The most correct block size is completely dependent on the amount of paying users and the state of technology.
+The genius of this balance has the natural consequence that blocks will not be made too big or too small, their size will be based on the amount of paying users and the state of technology.
 To get the most profit out of the system the miners will have to find a market-equilibrium for the block size.
-That market equilibrium happens to be the best for all players in Bitcoin.
+This market equilibrium also happens to be the best for owners and merchants of Bitcoin.

 The main change is that a Bitcoin Classic node can now be configured manually to have any block size limit.